Team building games are a great way to get your team connecting and working together.

 Equipment: Large Book with Blank Pages (choose something worth keeping), Paper, Pens, Sticky Tape / Glue

 The un-common book allows your team to spread positivity and make memories with each other.
-The aim is to have team members write down quotes, fun events that happened at work, examples where they or someone they work with has gone over and above, details of something great that happened, or anything that helps record the team’s culture at that time and place.
+The aim is to have team members write down quotes, fun events that happened at work, examples where they or someone they work with has gone over and above, details of something significant that happened, or anything that helps record the team’s culture at that time and place.

 The task encourages creativity and collaboration.
 It also gives you something to look at in the future to see where your team was and how far they have come.